edestcroix/dotman/README.md

 Currently, at least one category must be defined.
 Files will be stored in directories named after the category they are in, under the filename specified by their key in the config file.
 (eg. `dotfiles/category1/file1`).
 Files can be either regular files or directories, and file paths can be absolute or relative to the user's home directory (prefixed with '`~/`').
+"ignored_files" is for specified files in the dotfiles directory that dotman should ignore. `.git/` is always ignored implicitly.

 ### Commands
 `dotman` has the following commands: